-Just over half of respondents were female (54%) and most were married or in a domestic partnership (69%).
+Demographics are similar in each wave.
+In wave 1, just over half of respondents were female (54%) and most were married or in a domestic partnership (69%).
 Nearly half of respondents were Hispanic (49%), while 28% were white, 9% were Asian, 5% were Black, and 2% were Native American.
 About the same percentage of respondents had a high school diploma (30%), attended some college or had a two-year degree (29%), or had a four-year or post-graduate degree (30%), while 12% of respondents did not have a high school diploma.
 About equal shares of respondents reported family incomes under $30,000 (28%) and incomes $100,000 and above (25%).
-All data were weighted to reflect caregivers for children under age 18 in California.
+In each wave, all data were weighted to reflect caregivers for children under age 18 in California.

 Data on Family Experiences During the COVID-19 Pandemic